sudhanshu-shukla-git/market/README.md

 ## ✅ GDPR Compliance

-Turing DataMart comes with prebuilt components for you to customize to cover GDPR requirements.
+TURING DataMart comes with prebuilt components for you to customize to cover GDPR requirements.
 Find additional information on how to use them below.

 ### Multi-Language Privacy Policies